Nieuwlaar/kvk-bevoegdheden/README.md

 KVK Bevoegdheden (Golang lib)
 ------

-GO library that fetches an extract from the KVK Dataservice and extracts all fields from it, that are relevant for a 'Bevoegdheid' of 'Machtiging'.
+GO library that fetches an extract from the KVK Dataservice and
+- extracts all fields from it, that are relevant for a KVK 'Bevoegdheid' or 'Machtiging' and,
+- adds ```interpretatie``` section, that reflects someone's 'bevoegdheid' derived from those fields.

+For more information refer to the ['bevoegdheden' manual](http://bevoegdheden.mayersoftwaredevelopment.nl/)

+### Access to KVK Dataservice

 To get access to the KVK Dataservice, you need a certificate (OV or EV).
 Assuming you have got that certificate in p12 format:
 Extract private key PKCS1 format from p12 file